n3wscott/crossplane-runtime/pkg/external/README.md

 }
 ```

-## Streaming vs Legacy API
+## Streaming API

-The architecture supports two communication modes:

-1. **Streaming API** (Recommended): Uses bidirectional streaming gRPC to maintain a persistent connection between the reconciler and provider components.
+The architecture uses bidirectional streaming gRPC to maintain a persistent connection between the reconciler and provider components.
 This approach has several advantages:
    - Lower overhead for multiple operations on the same resource
    - Maintains connection state throughout a reconciliation cycle
    - Allows for more efficient resource usage

-2. **Legacy API**: For backward compatibility, we also support the older non-streaming RPC interface.
-This allows existing providers to continue working while transitioning to the new architecture.

 ## Migrating from the `remote` package